Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \subsubsection{2D simulation}

 To evaluate the effectiveness of our approach, we tested our reconstruction algorithm on 2D simulated samples with a resolution of $dx = dz = 200$ nm in a cube of size $N_x = N_z = 161$.
-Samples under study mimic the refractive index distribution of a cell.
-We have taken $N_{\text{in}}=80$ incident waves taken uniformly and sampled over 11 wavelength to guarantee a sufficient temporal resolution and discriminate the direct object echo and the background reflector components.

-The reflector placed in our simulation behind the sample corresponds to an interface with average refractive index $n=1.335$, to which we add Gaussian noise with standard deviation $\delta n =0.002$.
+Samples under study mimic the RI distribution of a cell.
+We have taken $N_{\text{in}}=80$ incident waves taken uniformly and sampled over 11 wavelengths to guarantee a sufficient temporal resolution and discriminate the direct object echo and the background reflector components.
+The reflector placed in our simulation behind the sample corresponds to an interface with average RI $n=1.335$, to which we add Gaussian noise with standard deviation $\delta n =0.002$.
 For optimal convergence, all 2D hyperparameters have been carefully tuned for Figs. \ref{fig:fig4}-\ref{fig:fig5}.
 We also validated our approach using simulated noisy observations.
 Further details can be found in Appendix C.